 Traditionally, solopreneurs spent a lot of time refining the local word of mouth process by attending MeetUps and promoting their website with business cards and brochures.
-But now they are discovering the opportunities to widen their reach through Google Business listings on Maps and activities on Social Media platforms such as Google Plus and Facebook.
-Being present on line is more important than ever due to the explosion of mobile activity from smartphones and tablets.
-This on-line expansion naturally takes solopreneurs into doing business globally, especially as they explore new marketing trends of full engagement face to face with people all over the world.
+But now they are discovering the opportunities to widen their reach through Google Business listings on Maps and activities on Social Media platforms such as Instagram and Facebook.
+Being present online is more important than ever due to the explosion of mobile activity from smartphones and tablets.
+This on-line expansion naturally takes solopreneurs into doing business globally, especially as they explore new marketing trends of full engagement face-to-face with people all over the world.
 This really tells my own business story and I found that I needed to change some of my thinking and business systems in order to facilitate this expansion.

 Four Things to Consider When Doing Business Globally